12 Great Reasons to Renew Your ABC Subscription

 I recently had the good fortune to be asked to deliver an eight-week pilot of the ABC Creative Music course to P5 classes in the Western Isles.
 A large part of the course is delivered using a software programme ideally from a whiteboard.
 The software proved invaluable and simple to use, not only illuminating the concepts I was delivering, but also making them easier to explain and fun to participate in.
 The course also utilised creativity and role play to engage pupils in real musical activity and as a result students learned from doing rather than just listening.
 Perhaps the most impressive technique was using shapes to introduce rhythm.
 The effectiveness of this method led to an entire P5 class correctly notating a series of random rhythms clapped by myself from the front of the class and being able to read and play a piece for chime bars from a musical score.
 The results, even after just 8 weeks were quite amazing and, the kids, class teacher and I loved it!!!!!

-More research between ABC and GCU is planned for this year to help make the case that, when properly understood, creativity is a key element in producing a modern curriculum that helps all children.
+More research between ABC and GCU is planned to help make the case that, when properly understood, creativity is a key element in producing a modern curriculum that helps all children.

 A supportive and easy to use, progressive programme that engages the children, allows them to have fun while they're learning, and builds confidence and creativity.
 Brilliant!
 Love it!

-2. With tons of Covid-safe options, use creative social music-making to help restore health and well-being through the pandemic.
+2. creative social music-making helps restore health and well-being AFTER the pandemic.

 It is well-recognised that social music-making, especially that involving creativity, produces a feeling of connection and well-being, vital to help children recover from the effects of lockdown and very welcome for us adults too!
 ABC Resources are great at improving social connection, mental health and well-being, and children really love creative music-making with instruments.